citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ### NWM_UDS: Implement disconnect_reason and EjectClient ([#5331](https://github.com/citra-emu/citra/pull/5331)) by [B3n30](https://github.com/B3n30)

-This is required to be able to disconnect from a multiplayer session correctly if the host chooses to terminate the room or force-disconnect clients.
+The implementation of `disconnect_reason` and `EjectClient` is required to be able to disconnect from a multiplayer session correctly if the host chooses to terminate the room or force-disconnect clients.
 This allows for multiplayer to work correctly in certain games, such as the Monster Hunter series.

 ### service/nwm_uds: Various improvements/corrections ([#5382](https://github.com/citra-emu/citra/pull/5382)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)